Clinical Laboratory Improvement Amendments: Fees/Funding

 The CLIA Program is funded by user fees collected from approximately 200,000 laboratories, most located in the United States.

 CLIA-waived tests

 Under CLIA, tests and test systems that meet risk, error, and complexity requirements are issued a CLIA certificate of waiver.
 In November 2007, the CLIA waiver provisions were revised by the United States Congress to make it clear that tests approved by the FDA for home use automatically qualify for CLIA waiver, although many waived tests are not done according to designed protocols – more than 50% of such tests are done incorrectly – and result in medical errors, some with fatal consequences.

 Record and specimen retention

-CLIA and the College of American Pathologists (CAP) have written policies for the minimum period of that laboratories should keep laboratory records and materials, with some examples as follows:
+CLIA and the College of American Pathologists (CAP) have written policies for the minimum period that laboratories should keep laboratory records and materials, with some examples as follows: